Philippi Stadium

 The Philippi Stadium is located in Cape Town, Western Cape, South Africa and is used for soccer matches.
 The Phillipi Stadium precinct was developed as a practice venue and fan park for the 2010 FIFA World Cup.

-The cost is estimated at R90 million and will include retail and commercial components.
-The venue which currently seats 2,000 and includes an athletics and cycle track, will be replaced by the new 10,000 seat football stadium.
+The cost was estimated at R90 million and intended to include retail and commercial components.
+The venue, which seated 2,000, and included an athletics and cycle track, was to be replaced by the new 10,000 seat football stadium.

-Vasco da Gama have moved some Premier Soccer League matches to the new stadium since its completion.
+Vasco da Gama played some games.

+Since the departure of anchor tenant Chippa United, the stadium became vacant and was vandalised.

+In October 2024, SAFA Cape Town announced plans to use the stadium as its headquarters, and to revamp the stadium.